sb8244/elixir-conf-training/README.md

   * Add a new metadata entry to the event `my_metadata: :bar`
   * Add the new config value `my_config: :baz` to the configuration of the `[:example, :simple]` handler

-2.)
-Aggregating Metrics
+### 2. Aggregating Metrics

-Familarize yourself with the event being emited by `Example2.Metrics.ExampleMetricsHandler.example_event`
+Familiarize yourself with the event being emitted by `Example2.Metrics.ExampleMetricsHandler.example_event`

-Checkout the docs for `Telemetry.Metrics`

-Try to add the following stats to the statsd collector being started in `application.ex`
+Try to add the following stats to the statsd collector being started in `application.ex`.
+Checkout the docs for `Telemetry.Metrics` for how to do so:

-  * The number of occurances of the `[:example, :foo]` event
+  * The number of occurrences of the `[:example, :foo]` event
   * The sum of the values of `data_val_1`
   * The sum of the values of `data_val_2` partitioned by the value of `:metadata_key`

-3.)
-(Hard Mode) Create a metric that polls your BEAM node for memory stats
+### 3. (Hard Mode) Create a metric that polls your BEAM node for memory stats

+Keeping track of BEAM stats is very important for production deployments.
+Create a special type of telemetry dispatcher that chirps memory stats every second or so.

-4.)
-(Hard Mode) Put Metrics on all the Phoenix telemetry events
+### 4. (Hard Mode) Put Metrics on all the Phoenix telemetry events

+Find the telemetry events that Phoenix allows (you can do this without using the internet!), and then add metrics for each.